InformaticsMatters/squonk/openshift/ansible/README.md

     disk provisioning ready for each PV that expects a volume - the Ansible playbooks do not setup NFS.

+## Deploying the application's infrastructure components
+The infrastructure contains important components like RabbitMQ, PostgreSQl and Keycloak.
+You can run the infrastructure playbook from this directory with the command: -

+>   If using Minishift then please refer to the instructions at the bottom
+    of this page, these must be executed first so that the Minishift environment is configured properly.
+Once done the deployment from this point forward is the same as for OpenShift.

+    ansible-playbook playbooks/infra/deploy.yaml

 ## Deploying the key application components
-If using Minishift see the instructions at the bottom of this page that must be executed first to set up the Minishift environment.
-After that the deployment is the same as for OpenShift.

-You can run the infrastructure and Squonk playbook from this directory with the commands: -
+You can run Squonk playbook from this directory with the commands: -

-    ansible-playbook playbooks/infra/deploy.yaml
     ansible-playbook playbooks/squonk/deploy.yaml
     ansible-playbook playbooks/squonk-chemcentral/deploy.yaml